benjaminrolf/ifac-scoprev/README.md

-# ifac-scoprev
+# Scoping Review
-Scoping review for the IFAC World Congress 2023
+'A Scoping Review on Dynamic Networks in Supply Chains' - Submitted to IFAC World Congress 2023